New York City mayor plans to lift indoor vaccine mandate | Health

 New York City Mayor Eric Adams announced that a dramatic drop in coronavirus infections could lead to the lifting of vaccine mandates on restaurants, bars and theatres as soon as March 7.

-His announcement came after Gov. Kathy Hochul announced her own plans to lift the state's mask mandate on schools, effective Wednesday.
+His announcement came shortly after Gov. Kathy Hochul announced her own plans on Sunday to lift the state's mask mandate on schools, effective Wednesday.

 Adams said on Sunday that the city would also lift the mask mandate on about 1 million of the city's schoolchildren in the country's largest school system.